100 Days of Code and Guilt

 - Engage with as many people on Twitter as I can daily.

 - Do not feel guilty about missing days.
 Mental health is important.

 I’m currently on Day 82 of 100 and I started this challenge 121 days ago.
 I’ve taken breaks due to visiting family, losing motivation & faith in my abilities, having been exhausted from work, and some days I just needed a mental break from learning.
 Do I feel bad about any of this?
 Not one bit.
 Why?
 Because I am determined to get a job in web development.
 I do not penalize myself for missing days because every day I do code is another step towards my personal 100 days and reaching my career goals.

 I encourage you to use these rules or better yet, create your own set of rules that fit your life.

-If you ever need someone to talk to, rant with or anything at all, do not hesitate to DM or tweet at me on Twitter.
+If you ever need someone to talk to, rant with, or anything at all, feel free to DM or tweet me on Twitter.